dsavy4/ormi-pm/STORAGE_SETUP.md

-# 🚀 Storage Configuration Guide
+# 🚀 Cloudflare R2 Storage Configuration Guide

-This guide shows you how to configure different storage providers for the ORMI Property Management system.
+This guide shows you how to configure Cloudflare R2 storage for the ORMI Property Management system.

-## 🎯 **Recommended: Cloudflare R2**
+## 🎯 **Cloudflare R2 - Our Storage Solution**

-Cloudflare R2 is our recommended storage solution because it's:
+Cloudflare R2 is our exclusive storage solution because it's:
 - ✅ **S3-compatible** - Easy to use with existing AWS SDK
 - ✅ **Cost-effective** - No egress fees
-- ✅ **Fast** - Global CDN
+- ✅ **Fast** - Global CDN with edge locations worldwide
 - ✅ **Integrated** - Works seamlessly with our Cloudflare infrastructure
+- ✅ **Secure** - Enterprise-grade security
+- ✅ **Scalable** - Handles unlimited storage needs

+---

+## 🚀 **Setup Instructions**

 ### **Step 1: Create Cloudflare R2 Bucket**